Updated March 29, 2022

 You're in luck!
-The pros here at Rentwell have done it again: we have a great Seasonal Maintenance Checklist you can download that will help you through the process!
+The experienced property managers here at Rentwell have done it again: we have a great Seasonal Maintenance Checklist you can download that will help you through the process!
 Just get in touch with us, and we'll send a download your way faster than you can order a Tacconelli’s pie.
-In addition to that checklist, here are some things to put on your calendar across each season to ensure you keep you Philly rental at the height of its earning potential!
+In addition to that checklist, here are some things to put on your maintenance requests calendar across each season to ensure you keep your Philly rental at the height of its earning potential!

 Autumn means it is time to get ready for winter!
 Grab a pumpkin spice latte or three (if you're into that) and plan to (or remind your renter to):

 - Clean leaves out of gutters—repeatedly: Think Philly doesn't have trees?
 Think again.
 If your renter does this before the bulk of leaves fall, you'll want to be sure they get back on the ladder and check again.
 Clean leaves out of...well, everything.
 Large piles of leaves can kill grass, attract pests, and mold.

 - Cover the A/C unit: Until spring, it's time to give your A/C unit a sweater!
 Keep it clean and safe from the late-season freezing rains that make Philly such a welcoming place to live.

 - Inspect your roof: Look for shingles that are lifted or curled.
 Check flashing, chimney caps, and other elements to ensure your roof is in good repair.
 You can also hire a pro to do this for you if ladders happen to freak you out.
 We won't tell.